weinstockj/PACER_analyses/README.md

 Please see [here](counts_by_gene.Rmd) for our analyses on estimating driver gene fitness estimates.

+## PACER validation in WHI samples
+See [here](new_clonal_expansion_estimates_evaluation.Rmd) for our analysis of our clonal expansion estimates in WHI carriers with multiple mutational assessments.

 ## PACER-HB
 See [here](model_clone_growth.Rmd) for PACER-HB development and analyses.